Click on the + or - to open or close the content boxes.

 1. Auto blacklisting replies like STOP or REMOVE or UNSUBSCRIBE.
 For example:

-2. OptOut placeholder which inserts a clickable link in your message (uses 20 characters), and recipients can click to easily opt-out..see screen shot example:
+2. OptOut placeholder which inserts a clickable link in your message (uses 20 characters), and recipients can click to easily opt-out.
+This is the best option to use if you have customised a SenderID so people can still optout automatically even if they cannot reply to your SMS..see screen shot example:

 Opt outs go into your Blacklist section which you can view at anytime.
 Remember if you use a Custom SenderID, we highly recommend using the OptOut placeholderabove.